datalater/Web-Dev-For-Beginners/4-typing-game/typing-game/README.md

 - [o] Disable the `input` event listener on completion, and re-enable it when the button is clicked
 - [o] Disable the textbox when the player completes the quote
+- [o] Get a quote with no duplication in a row

 ```js
 const quotes = [